Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 Is S24 online formation really the best route?

-S24 is fast and cheap (PLN 350 in court fees versus PLN 500+ for traditional route, plus notary fee savings) but uses a template umowa spółki.
+S24 is fast and efficient but uses a template umowa spółki.
 If you have foreign investors, non-standard share classes, tag-along / drag-along rights or a pre-agreed shareholder agreement, you must use notarial formation — S24 does not permit these.
 For simple single-shareholder founding, S24 is the right choice.

 What are PKD codes and why do they matter?